Halsall History, Family Crest & Coats of Arms

 Perhaps this entry will shed some light into the lost manor.
 "By this time there had probably been an infeudation in favour of the Halsall family.
 In 1346, the fourth part of a knight's fee in Argar Meols was held by Otes de Halsall; he rendered 10s [(shillings)], but it was stated that the place 'had been annihilated by the sea and there was no habitation there.'
 From an inquisition taken in 1404, it appears that the manors of Argar Meols and Birkdale had been held by Otes' father, Gilbert, so that the transfer from the old lords to the new must have taken place about 1320. "

-Important Dates for the Halsall family
+Early History of the Halsall family

 This web page shows only a small excerpt of our Halsall research.
 Another 157 words (11 lines of text) covering the years 1548 and 1599 are included under the topic Early Halsall History in all our PDF Extended History products and printed products wherever possible.